h-lavaei/h-data-base/README.md

-a simple secure and fast data base writen in rust
+a simple secure and fast database written in rust